theboi/reddit-code-highlight/README.md

 - At `chrome://extensions/`, under this extension, click `Details` > `Extension options`.

 ## Development Resources

-If you would like to remake/understand this simple project
+If you are wondering how to use npm modules (or even any modules for that matter) in Chrome Extensions:

-Using modules in chrome content script: https://stackoverflow.com/questions/48104433/how-to-import-es6-modules-in-content-script-for-chrome-extension/48121629#48121629
+- Using modules in Chrome extensions content script: https://stackoverflow.com/questions/48104433/how-to-import-es6-modules-in-content-script-for-chrome-extension/48121629#48121629

 ## License